AI-Powered Pen Testing: Transforming Vulnerability Checks

 The Traditional Approach to Penetration Testing

 Penetration testing has long been carried out manually by certified security experts using a mix of automated technologies and instinct.
-To find security flaws and evaluate an association's ability to prevent them, these testers act as attacks.
+To find security flaws and evaluate an association's ability to prevent them, these testers act as attackers.

 Manual penetration testing has many drawbacks despite its great effectiveness.